eZanmoto/Bake/doc/functional_specification.md

 `{` characters must be escaped by using `{{`, so that they won't be interpreted as the beginning of an insert or include.
 For consistency, `}` must also be escaped, using `}}`.

+The delimiters that were considered for containing inserts and includes were

+    { }   [ ]   ( )   | |   < >

+The chosen delimiters were selected as their position in code is usually easier to predict and change than that of the others.
+They also tend to occur less frequently in non-C-style languages.

 #### Project Variable Inserts